dfuse-io/docs/content/guides/ethereum/getting-started/go-quickstart.md

 ---
-weight: 1
+weight: 2
 ---

-# Getting Started with Go
+# Go Quickstart

 This simple program demonstrates how easy it is to query our GraphQL API over gRPC.
 It: